mvenzke-axway/axway-open-docs/content/en/docs/apim_relnotes/20231130_apip_relnotes.md

 The functionality is available, but the emails are automatically detected from Joomla login details, while for SSO users registered without emails this information is not available and the request generation is not able to proceed.
 For users upgrading from versions earlier than November 22 and still using T3 and Purity III, the stylization for API Portal Data Request functionality works as before.

 Related Issue: IAP-5649

-### Two-factor authentication is not available with Joomla 4.2.x in API Portal

-Joomla 4.2.0 includes changes around two(multi)-factor authentications.
-However, this functionality is not yet available in API Portal.
-For more information, see [Joomla 4.2 release notes](https://www.joomla.org/announcements/release-news/5865-joomla-4-2-release.html).

-Related issue: IAP-5504

-### Custom properties permissions per role are not respected in some scenarios

-Custom properties permissions per role will not be respected for the organization in the following scenarios:

-* Permissions will not be respected for the organization the API is assigned to because respecting them will cause significant performance impact on the Try-it page.
-The custom properties permissions will follow the role of the user's primary organization.
-* On creating an application, the App has no organization yet, so the custom properties permissions cannot be respected per role of the organization.
-They will follow the permissions for the role of the primary organization of the user.

-Related issue: IAP-4474

 ## Documentation